birdspotter-project/COS397/docs/source/admin_manual/procedures.rst

 User Support
 ================
 User support will be performed either through the application for user based inquiries, or through Github issues for application issues.
-For issues partainting to a user's account, there is a contact form avaiable after pressing the Contact Admin button on the profile page.
-For issues with the actual application, such as bugs or unexpected errors, users are encouraged to report the issue to the application's Github issues page, located at https://github.com/birdspotter-project/COS397/issues.
+For issues pertaining to a user's account, there is a contact form avaiable after pressing the Contact Admin button on the profile page.
+For issues (or suggestions) for the application as a whole, such as bugs or unexpected errors, users are encouraged to report the issue to the application's Github issues page, located at https://github.com/birdspotter-project/COS397/issues.